ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer (non-negative)

 This property represents the maximum Message size that an application can receive.
 It is specified as the number of bytes.
+A value of 0 indicate that receiving is not possible.

 ## TCP-specific Properties: User Timeout Option (UTO) {#tcp-uto}